 Ways of Repairing a Broken or Chipped Tooth

-Like in fractured teeth, the treatment for a broken or chipped tooth depends on its severity.
-Some of the treatment methods are similar to those used in cracked teeth, with the common goal being restoring your affected tooth to functionality.
+Like fractured teeth, the treatment for a broken or chipped tooth depends on its severity.
+Some of the treatment methods are similar to those used in cracked teeth, with the common goal of restoring your affected tooth to functionality.
 The various treatment methods include:

 If your tooth is slightly damaged, polishing may be the best treatment for it.
 Your dentist polishes the surface of the chipped tooth, smoothening it and the rugged edges.
 This procedure is known as cosmetic contouring.
 During the process, dental bonding may be combined to fill out fissures and gaps.

 When bonding the tooth, your dentist will abrade it, dab it with a conditioning fluid, and apply a composite resin in the tooth's color.
 After this, the resin is molded to suit the shape of your tooth.
 In some cases, a broken bit is attached back to its original tooth as a treatment method.